Mirror

 What’s in this score? · how it works

-- What it uses: Your saved Daily targets (Settings) plus today’s totals from logged meals and drinks that carry nutrition.
+- What it uses: Your daily targets and today’s totals from food + drinks.

-- Time-of-day pacing: Each target nutrient is compared to a simple “spread through the day” curve (expected intake ≈ target × fraction of the day so far).
+- Through the day: Each nutrient is compared to a simple “spread across the day” curve vs your target.

 Meals list · today